ekatsadze/FLASH/Running FLASH/README.md

 ## Changing parameters:
 If you are changing any of these files in FLASH4.8/Simulation/SimulationMain/"Your_directory_name" directory you need to re-setup the problem then re-compile and then re-run.

-If you are changing them in your object directory you need to only re-compile and then re-run (only file you won't be able to change in object directory is Config).
+If you are changing them in your object directory you only need to re-compile and then re-run (only file you won't be able to change in object directory is Config).

-If you are changing only flash.par you need to only to re-run the problem.
+If you are changing only flash.par you only need to re-run the problem.